mytraffichums/monedio-game-v1/assets/orbs/README.md

-# Orb SVG Assets
+# Orb PNG Assets

-Place your orb SVG files in this directory with the following naming convention:
+Place your orb PNG files in this directory with the following naming convention:

-- `orb1.svg`
+- `orb1.png`
-- `orb2.svg`
+- `orb2.png`
-- `orb3.svg`
+- `orb3.png`
-- `orb4.svg`
+- `orb4.png`

 ## How it works:

-1. The game will automatically load all SVG files when starting
+1. The game will automatically load all PNG files when starting
 2. During the 10-second countdown between rounds, players can select their orb skin
 3. The selected orb replaces the solid colored circle for that player
-4. If SVG files are missing or fail to load, players will fallback to colored circles
+4. If PNG files are missing or fail to load, players will fallback to colored circles
-5. SVGs will be scaled to match the player size (15+ radius, growing as they eat)
+5. PNGs will be scaled to match the player size (15+ radius, growing as they eat)

 ## File Requirements:

-- **Format**: SVG files only
+- **Format**: PNG files only
-- **Naming**: Exactly `orb1.svg` through `orb4.svg` (case sensitive)
+- **Naming**: Exactly `orb1.png` through `orb4.png` (case sensitive)
 - **Size**: Any size (will be scaled automatically)
 - **Design**: Should work well as circular/round orb shapes that represent the player